Near the end of Pauls third missionary journey, Paul was speaking

 does not come from illustrations, it does not come from personal experience, it

-does not come from current events, and it does not come from commentaries.
-It
+does not come from current events, and it does not come from Christian commentaries

 Some false teachers come from the outside and try to take over